IvoNet/camel-demo/src/site/markdown/usage.md

 docker-compose down [-v]
 ```

 the -v option will also remove the docker volumes created.
+You can do this any time you want.
+It might even be preferable in this
+project as you can then see everything happening from the beginning state.

 # FTP docker image